 The next training course organised by the TCP on Energy Technology Systems Analysis (ETSAP TCP) - a three-day basic training on VEDA-TIMES - will be held in the University of Maryland, USA, on 12-14 July 2017.
-The training draft program is available here.
+The draft program is available here.
 Register on the website here.

 Informing energy and climate policies using energy systems models